 Choosing the right ranch holiday: Guest ranch or working ranch?

-A hundred years ago, it was considered common courtesy for ranchers in the Wild West to accommodate travellers in their installations and offer them some western hospitality.
+A hundred years ago, it was considered common courtesy for ranchers in the Wild West to accommodate travellers and offer them some of the best western hospitality.
 To this day, this tradition is still very much alive and different ranch holiday experiences have become very popular.

 This little guide will help clarify the main differences between a guest ranch and a working ranch experience so when the time comes for you to pick a ranch for your holiday vacation, you will not have any doubts.